mladenivkovic/swiftgpupacksim/data/README.md

 ## logs format

+The logging outputs are written per thread and per simulation step, as noted in the filename of the outputs.

 Each log entry is a csv line (that turned out to be smaller data than raw binary dump):

 ```
-subtype,pack_or_unpack,c_offset,count,time
+subtype,pack_or_unpack,c_offset,count,index,time
 ```

 where